 I took my first stab at making Indian food just a few days ago.
-I was late to the Indian-food-love overall, only having my first taste (that I can remember at least) at age 27.
+I was late to the Indian-food-love overall.
+I had my first taste around the age of 27.
 Why I waited so long, I’ll never know.
 But I do know now that I indeed love Indian food.

-After my love-at-first-taste experience with Indian food, I enjoyed eating the stuff, but dared not try making it on my own.
-Indian food seemed to me to be this exotic and impossible-to-reproduce food masterpiece that was best ordered at an authentic restaurant.
-But at the coaxing of one of my Indian friends, I finally gave her recipe a try – one of my favorites – Chana Masala!
+After my love-at-first-taste experience with Indian food, I enjoyed eating it frequently.
+However, I dared not try making it on my own.
+Indian food seemed to me to be this exotic and impossible-to-reproduce food masterpiece.
+I thought it was best ordered at an authentic restaurant.
+But at the coaxing of one of my Indian friends, I finally gave her recipe a try.
+It was for one of my favorites – Chana Masala!

-Indeed, it was delicious, wonderful, and the best part – incredibly simple to make.
-Or is the best part how insanely affordable this vegetarian dish (that my meat-loving husband enjoys) is?
+Indeed, it was delicious and wonderful.
+But, the best part was that it was incredibly simple to make.
+Or is the best part how insanely affordable this vegetarian dish is?
 Either way…Hazzah!
 And did I mention how much my meat-eating husband loves this?

 Adapted from my friend Yamini's recipe